sri-shetty/newrelic-alerts-overview/README.md

-# nr1-alerts-overview
+# New Relic Alert Overview

 ## Usage
-Create a single dashboard to track the heatlh of entire business units or regions.
-Alert-Overview lets you monitor current status of alert based on New Relic alert status.
+Alert Overview is a single New Relic One dashboard to track the current status of alerts in a user intuitive fashion.
+All alerts, generated and action taken against them across your master and sub-accounts feed into Alert Overview dashboard.

+## Pre-requisite
+You should have configured webhook to send New Relic Alerts data to Insights.
+Click [Sending Alerts Data to Insights](https://blog.newrelic.com/product-news/sending-alerts-data-to-insights/) to setup event feed.

-## Getting started
+## Prerequsite
 First, ensure that you have Git and NPM installed.
-If you're unsure whether you have one or both of them installed, run the following command(s) (If you have them installed these commands will return a version number, if not, the commands won't be recognized):
+If you're unsure run the following commands to perform verification.
+If you have them installed these commands will return a version number, if not, the commands won't be recognized.

-Configure webhook to send alert data to insights,For more details- https://blog.newrelic.com/product-news/sending-alerts-data-to-insights/

 ```
 git --version
 npm -v
 ```

-Next, clone this repository and run the following scripts:
+## Setup the Development Environment for New Relic One
+Follow the instruction outlined in Quick Start section of [developer.newrelic.com](https://developer.newrelic.com/) to setup your environment and when you are ready clone the Alert Overview.

 ```
-nr1 nerdpack:clone -r https://source.datanerd.us/dts/nr1-alerts-overview
+nr1 nerdpack:clone -r git@source.datanerd.us:dts/nr1-alerts-overview.git
 cd nr1-alerts-overview
-nr1 nerdpack:uuid -gf
 ```

+### Configure the App for your account
-##### Update AccountID, and alert event name in /nr1-alerts-overview/nerdlets/nr1-alert-overview-nerdlet/index.js
+Update your New Relic AccountID, Alert event name and the days (how for back chart should show data) in the config.set statement of /nr1-alerts-overview/nerdlets/nr1-alert-overview-nerdlet/index.js
 ```
 config.set({ accountId: 1234, eventName: 'alert', days: 7 });
 ```